htvekov/openHASP-Sonos-media-player/README.md

 	- v0.6.6 or newer
 - Sonos speakers + active Sonos app
 	- Tested working with S1 (legacy) and S2 version
--   GS-T3E plate or similar (This config is formatted for 480x480 res. displays)
+-   GS-T3E plate or similar
+	- Configuration is formatted for **480x480 res. displays**)

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).